allenl7/privacy/README.md

 # Mobile Devices

 Consider [this video](https://yewtu.be/watch?v=QUYODQB_2wQ) by the Wall Street Journal.
 If you put you sensitive data and functionality on your phone you are going to want to make it secure.
+Also, reconsider what you put on your phone and the worst case scenario if someone has access to it.

 I have a iPhone and I also use GrapheneOS with a Pixel 6a.
 I am slowly transitioning from iPhone to GrapheneOS.